ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 The `Cache-Control` header is configured as follows:

 - **max-age**:
-  - With results: 5 minutes
+  - Responses with providers: 5 minutes
-  - no results: 15 seconds
+  - Responses with no providers: 15 seconds
 - **stale-while-revalidate**
   - **48 hours**
     Allows caches to serve a stale response while they asynchronously fetch a fresh one from the origin.